invrs/paradiso/README.md

 # paradiso

-Thin layer to run isomorphic apps on any javascript framework or web server.
+Thin layer to run isomorphic apps on any javascript client or web server framework.

 ## What it does

-Paradiso provides a thin interface between web servers and frameworks.
+Paradiso provides a thin interface between web servers and client frameworks.

 Build apps that render statically on the first request, then turn dynamic.

-Switch framework or web server at any time.
+Easy to write adapters for your favorite framework.

 ## Adapters